taiki45/shiita/README.md

 - Stocks like Qiita
 - Comments in each Article
 - UI with Ajax
+- Tag limitation system with suggestion
+- Example conf files for working with nginx + unicorn via https

 ### Not yet
-- UI with Pjax
-- Tag limitation system with suggestion
 - json-based RESTful API
 - Full text search